billsix/cprogrammingbook/doc/09-Libraries.rst

         integral and fractional parts, each
         of which has the same
         sign as the argument.
 It
-        stores the integrbal part as
+        stores the integral part as
         a double in the object
         pointed to by iptr, and
         returns the fractional part.